 Tecplot 360 Reveals Unseen Flow Physics

 The Tecplot 360 visualization revealed some unexpected results.
 The plot showed how the cooling film bathed the surface with cool flow and mixed with the hot main flow and other coolant jets.
-It also showed the coalescing of jets as demonstrated by the exit plane contour, which Dr. Orkwis says explained why the span-averaged temperature plots are not smooth.
+It also showed the coalescing of jets as demonstrated by the exit plane contour.
+Dr. Orkwis explained why the span-averaged temperature plots are not smooth.

 “If you increase the amount of coolant you’ll get hot spots on the surface because the coolant doesn’t just lay flat on the surface.
 It shoots out into the stream and you lose its usefulness.” – Paul Orkwis, University of Cincinnati

 The researchers also examined the results of their CFD analysis by creating a plot showing the temperature profiles.
 These profiles represent the average temperature at the exit, which is not smooth, but jagged.
-“You see some of that behavior in this when you look at the back wall—we have contours there and you can see that the coolant looks kind of like a series of waterfalls along the back wall where the flow is going out,” says Orkwis.
-“That’s an indication of the jets pairing together; they coalesce.
+“You see some of that behavior ‘when you look at the back wall.
+We have contours there and you can see that the coolant looks like a series of waterfalls along the back wall where the flow is going out,” says Orkwis.
+“That’s an indication of the jets pairing together.
+They coalesce.
 They stay together, which means that some areas will get really cool, but others won’t.
 That’s not a good design.”

-After viewing the plot, Orkwis and Ratzlaff decided to do another run in which they increased the amount of coolant to see how that would affect the fluid dynamics of the design.
+After viewing the plot, Orkwis and Ratzlaff decided to do another run.
+This time they increased the amount of coolant to see how that would affect the fluid dynamics of the design.
 “Bad things happened for the cooling properties because the cooling jets detach from the surface,” says Orkwis.
 “If you increase the amount of coolant you’ll get hot spots on the surface because the coolant doesn’t just lay flat on the surface.
 It shoots out into the stream and you lose its usefulness.”

 Sharing Plots Help Other Students Learn

-Student researchers at the University of Cincinnati’s Department of Aerospace Engineering Gas Turbine Simulation Laboratory use the plots created with Tecplot software to share the results of their research with industry, academia, and government research labs.
+Student researchers use the plots created with Tecplot 360 software to share the results of their research with industry, academia, and government research labs.
 In addition, the plots are also shared with larger student research groups so each student benefits from knowledge obtained through the work of other students.